httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 A parameterised identifier is an identifier ({{identifier}}) with an optional set of parameters, each parameter having an identifier and an optional value that is an item ({{item}}).
 Ordering between parameters is not significant, and duplicate parameters MUST cause parsing to fail.

-The ABNF for parameterised lists is:
+The ABNF for parameterised lists in HTTP/1 headers is:

 ~~~ abnf
 sh-param-list = param-id *( OWS "," OWS param-id )